A good 2:1 degree (or its equivalent) in law, or in a degree in which law is a major component.

 - Dissertation (of 10,000, 15,000 or 20,000 words).

-Candidates shall also study and be assessed in modules such as those from the following list to the value of (when added to the core modules chosen above) at least 120 credits.
+You will also study and be assessed in modules from the following list to the value of (when added to the core modules chosen above) at least 120 credits.
 Please note: not all modules necessarily run every year, and we regularly introduce new modules.

 - Corporations in an EU Context